12 Bathroom Sink and Vanity Ideas

 Wall-hung vanities and sinks

-If your goal is to free up floor space, wall-hung sinks and vanities are the solution.
+If your goal is to free up floor space, wall-hung sinks and vanities are the solutions.
 They also make cleaning easier, since there are fewer nooks and crannies to work around.
 To take the space maximization to the next level, you can also hang the faucet fixtures on the wall, too.
 Erin and Chris’ master bath was short on square footage, so a small wall-hung sink proved the best fit, whereas Nancy’s bathroom had plenty of room for a full vanity.

 (Above) A wall-hung sink in Erin and Chris’ renovation